 I learned how to process and develop my own film, and most importantly, how to print my work.
 Colour and tone are vital to me.
 I use rich tones and colours to draw the viewer in, almost like a painting.
 I want my photos to have a texture you can almost feel.
 I don’t mind if my lens gets a little wet or if an image is slightly out of focus, because that brings out honest emotion.
 I experiment with exposure processes and chemical strengths to enhance hues.
 For my personal work, I treat photography as a kind of freestyle, where I don’t follow strict rules and allow room to bend the rules.

+I’ve spent 12+ years of my photography career storytelling across an array of genres, specifically in documentary, to seek to challenge conventions and spark emotion.
 In essence, I’m interdisciplinary by nature.
 A storyteller, builder, and observer.
 Across every medium, I channel the same spirit, crafting spaces and images that honour texture, emotion, and humanity.